 I arrived with little to no knowledge of Turkey.
-Now, after two weeks of apple tea drinking, ancient ruin visiting, city-hopping and coastal chilling, I’ve compiled a list of some of the best places to visit on a trip to Turkey.
+Now, after two weeks of apple tea drinking, ancient ruin visiting and city-hopping, I’ve compiled a list of the best places to visit on a trip to Turkey.

 I was lucky enough to spend the start of October travelling through Turkey’s many world-renowned destinations.
 Starting in the buzzing hub of Istanbul and finishing in the wide-open spaces of Göreme, stopping at history-laden sites and serene Mediterranean beaches, I think it’s safe to say that Turkey has an itinerary for every traveller.